ajz01/xmlsonator/readme.md

 >npm install xmlsonator

 ## API
-This project is just getting started and is not fully functional.
+This project is just getting started and is not tested with all valid xml.

 Please wait until release is 1.0 or > before using.

+Better yet, look for the github repo and contribute.